gnAsteroid/gnAsteroid/example/publishing/vercel.md

 * slow deployment (2-3 minutes)
 * requires a github account (automatically used for each deployment)
 * installation can be intimidating for non-techies,
-* both asteroid and style are embedded (thus no auto-reload),
+* both asteroid and themes are embedded (thus no auto-reload),
 * small updates require re-deployment.

 ### Links